 We are asked so many times “What is the best cenote to visit from Playa Del Carmen?” and we always tell everyone “Cenote El Jardin Del Eden” (Garden of Eden).
 Here is why.

 Cenotes are an amazing part of our eco system in the Riviera Maya and something that will make your vacation here special.
-Since many people want to visit one when in the area we recommend this cenote because it is only about 18 minutes south of Playa Del Carmen and you can arrive by colectivo or by private car.
-It is also beautiful, not overrun with tourist and affordable to enter.
+Since many people want to visit one when in the area, we recommend this cenote because it is only about 18 minutes south of Playa Del Carmen and you can arrive by colectivo or by private car.
+It is also beautiful, usually not too overrun with tourist and affordable to enter.

 Our video introduction to Cenote Eden